refinedev/refine/documentation/docs/core/providers/auth-provider/index.md

 };
 ```

-**refine** will consume this method using the `useGetIdentity` hook which is used for getting the user's identity.
+**Refine** will consume this method using the `useGetIdentity` hook which is used for getting the user's identity.

 For example, if you want to get the user's email, you can use the `useGetIdentity` hook like this: